-Nearby rests the horse-drawn buggy that transported the hopeful farmers to such destinations as the schoolhouse in Andrews, to the south, or northward to the Whitehorse Ranch on the shores of the Alvord Desert for conviviality.
-The scene in the 1990's is sad; the buggy is parked probably forever in this quiet aspen grove, Time has left it lonely.
+Nearby rests the horse-drawn buggy that transported the isolated farmers to destinations where they sought conviviality and laughter.
+They could travel south to the schoolhouse in Andrews, or they could set their sights north to the Whitehorse Ranch on the shores of the Alvord Desert.
+The scene in the 1990's is sad; the buggy is parked probably forever in this quiet aspen grove.
+Time has left it lonely.